 In 2010, FOCUS was recognized as a successful program when it received the NOVA Award from the Boulder Community Foundation for its innovative programming.
 It has been supported by local and federal government and community foundations that understand the impact FOCUS makes on individual lives, and the County’s bottom line.

 In 2011, FOCUS conducted a third-party evaluation by Northpointe Institute for Public Management, Inc. to determine the effectiveness of the program.
-This study found that FOCUS has achieved a 17% recidivism rate while the Boulder County rate (without intervention) remains at 67% .
+This study found that FOCUS has achieved a 17% recidivism rate, drastically lower than the 57% National average of individuals returning to incarceration by the end of the first year (National Institute of Justice).

 In 2012, FOCUS began a new program to target the highest at-risk group for recidivation: youthful offenders age 18-25.
 Through partnering with Allies for Youth, FOCUS will be working to help them understand the terms and conditions of probation, since technical violations are one of the leading contributors to reincarceration.